getlantern/redistrict/redistrict_smigrate.md

-## redistrict hmigrate
+## redistrict smigrate

-Migrate a large hash at the specified key
+Migrate a large set at the specified key

 ### Synopsis

-Redis DUMP, RESTORE, and MIGRATE commands do not support hashes larger than 512MB.
-This uses HSCAN to migrate large hashes.
-This is essentially akin to a theoretical HMIGRATE redis command.
+Redis DUMP, RESTORE, and MIGRATE commands do not support key values larger than 512MB.
+This uses HSCAN to migrate large sets.
+This is essentially akin to a theoretical SMIGRATE redis command.

 ```
-redistrict hmigrate [flags]
+redistrict smigrate [flags]
 ```

 ### Options

 ```
-      --hcount int   The number of hash entries to scan on each pass (default 5000)
+  -h, --help         help for smigrate
-  -h, --help         help for hmigrate
+  -k, --key string   The key of the set to migrate
-  -k, --key string   The key of the hash to migrate
+      --scount int   The number of set entries to scan on each pass (default 5000)
 ```

 ### Options inherited from parent commands